 Frequently Asked Questions

 Yep!
 You can prep all the way through baking up to the day before and store, tightly covered, in the fridge until ready to bake.
+I like to store the topping in a separate container just to avoid the brown sugar “melting” into the potatoes.
 Note that baking time will need to be increased if the pan is coming from the fridge.
 I like to let mine sit out for 30 minutes or so before popping in the oven to let everything come a little closer to room temperature.
+I’ve also tested placing the topping on and freezing immediately before baking.
+I put them straight from the freezer into the oven and while I think they’re a little better thawed first, it worked just fine!

 While I have never done it personally, I know they make sweetened condensed coconut milk, dairy free butter and egg substitutes that would probably work.
 Feel free to give it a try!
 If you do, come back and leave a comment on this post with how it turned out.